Current J-1 Students: Employment

-For students with graduate assistantships, please have your department use the linked letter from graduate college.
-Please note that your department should copy this letter template [PDF] to their department letterhead.
+Students with graduate assistantships: Please ask your department to complete this letter template [PDF].
+The letter must be prepared on the department letterhead.
 Students who will be working different numbers of hours in different semesters should submit separate letters each semester.

 Do not begin working until you have received authorization from ISSS.

 Once you complete your academic program, you are no longer eligible for on-campus employment unless you have obtained employment authorization based on academic training.